 4 Leasehold at undervalue Any disposal of a leasehold interest in land for a term of 7 years or more where the undervalue value is £2M or more.
-NB : For an undervalue of £2m or more approval by Any disposal of a leasehold interest in land for a term of 7 years or more where the undervalue value is £2m or less Final Terms and any variation in All leasehold disposals for best consideration at a total rent over the term or a premium plus the total rent of below £200,000, and the Secretary of State is required under Section 123 of the Local Government Act 1972 and General Disposal Consent 2003.
-However, disposals by way of a short tenancy (which is granted for seven years or less, or the assignment of a term, which has not more than seven years to run) do not need consent.
-Terms, including Right of Renewal , for all transactions to be approved by the relevant Portfolio Holder all Terms for those transactions, including Right of Renewal Final Terms and any variation in Terms, including Right of Renewal , for all transactions to be approved by the relevant Portfolio Holder Any disposal of a leasehold interest in land for a term of 7 years or more where the undervalue value is £2M or more.
-NB : For an undervalue of £2m or more approval by the Secretary of State is required under Section 123 of the Local Government Act 1972 and General Disposal Consent 2003.
-However, disposals by way of a short tenancy (which is granted for seven years or less, or the
+NB : For an undervalue of £2m (including where the social economic environmental well-being criteria is not satisfied- for an undervalue below £2m) approval by the Secretary of State is required under Section 123 of the Local Government Act 1972 and General Disposal Consent 2003.
+A short tenancy (granted for seven years or less, or the assignment of a term which has not more than seven years to run) is exempt from s123 requirements.
+Final Terms and any variation in Terms, including Right of Renewal, for all transactions to be approved by the relevant Portfolio Holder Any disposal of a leasehold interest in land for a term of 7 years or more where the undervalue value is less than NB: In accordance with the General Disposal Consent 2003, the consent of the Secretary of State is not required under s123 of the Local Government Act 1972 for an undervalue of less than £2m if the disposal helps to secure the promotion or improvement of the economic, social or environmental well-being of the area.
+A short tenancy (granted for seven years or less, or the assignment of a term which has not more than seven years to run) is exempt from s123 requirements.
+All leasehold disposals for best consideration at a total rent over the term or a premium plus the total rent of below £200,000, and all Terms for those transactions, including Right of Renewal run) is exempt from s123